Stay Tuned for Upcoming Events

 Want to attend these great member events but haven’t renewed yet?
 Renew your membership or join for the first time today!

-April TBD, Jackson Fine Art visit with fine art photographer Angela West to discuss her current exhibition.
-Also on view Cig Harvey’s work.
+April 14, 11AM & 3:30 PM —Join us at Jackson Fine Art with photographer/artist Angela West to discuss her current solo exhibition.
+Also, on view will be Cig Harvey’s work.

-May TBD, check out Underexposed, Women Photographers from the High Museum with us and Organizing curator of Photography, Sarah Kennel.
+May TBD, check out Underexposed, Women Photographers from the High Museum with us as organizing curator of Photography, Sarah Kennel takes us through this special exhibit.

 Fall – This World Is Not My Own: The Art of Nellie Mae Rowe exhibition tour with the Judith Alexander Foundation.